joaopsys/NowStreaming-Firefox/README.md

 ==============================
 Changelog:

+2.1.0:
+- New feature: Dark mode
+- New logo!
+- Improve sorting to be more intuitive

 2.0.0:
 - Visual and functional improvements to the popup layout
 - Implements sorting on streamer name, game, viewers and uptime by clicking the respective column